WalletScrutiny/WalletScrutinyCom/docs/attestations.md

 1. Gamification with a Leaderboard for both Reproducers and Binary providers
 2. Website to find binaries that await reproduction
 3. Search by hash or download url

+## To Be Decided
+1. In the **Attestation** event, clarify the difference between `content` and `instructions`
+2. If we don't add the application id to the **Asset Registration** event, there is no way to link those events with our applications in WS.
+If we add it, we stop being able to use ZapStore's already created events.
+We could use the "**App/Release/Asset Registration**" path to get the application id if it's not available in the **Asset Registration** event, but having 2 ways to get the same information don't seem like a good idea.